 Like most objects in the .net core framework, the HttpClientFactory has been optimised so it can be made use of by Dependency Injection.
 I will illustrate a typical approach take when making use of the HttpClientFactory, in this approach I’ll be developing a Linux Daemon which will be used to contact a Rest API end-point too extract and process data.

-To do so we will be using IHost in .net core console applications and expand further on typical usage scenarios.
+It is worth checking out using IHost in .net core console applications and expand further on typical usage scenarios.
 We will also see an example how to use Configuration API in .net core console application .

 In this scenario, we generate a simple Console Application then modify the code to make use of the IHost to enable dependency injection, logging and configuration.
 You will need to add a number of packages, details of which can be found in the articles referenced.

 I have also added the requisite json files:

 In .net core 3.0 you will be able to generate projects which will have all this boiler plated code available as the Worker Service Template